Drone Mapping Explained for Property and Construction Owners

 A Good Fit for Repeatable Site Documentation

 One of the strengths of drone mapping is repeatability.
-If the same site is flown again later, teams can compare changes in grading, development, access patterns, or visible surface conditions.
+If the same site is flown again later, teams can compare changes in development, access patterns, visible surface conditions, or other changes over time.
 That makes drone mapping a strong fit for projects that need a recurring record instead of one isolated snapshot.

 For many construction and land-related projects, it is a practical way to combine aerial perspective with structured documentation.